humdrum-tools/humdrum-documentation/guide/ch27/index.md

 If we are looking for vocal texts that exhibit a recurring rhythm, we might make a simple addition to the above script.
 Instead of outputting the actual syllables in each phrase, we would output a count of the number of syllables in each phrase.
-The standard **awk** utility allows us to write simple in-line programs.
-The following **awk** script simply outputs the number of fields (white-space separated text) in each input
+The standard <span class="unix">awk</span> utility allows us to write simple in-line programs.
+The following <span class="unix">awk</span> script simply outputs the number of fields (white-space separated text) in each input
 line: